 Prospectors is a grooming company based out of California.
 Theme of this company is as its name suggests: prospecting.
 ‘Gold rush’, their first pomade (a medium-light gel-type) is noted for its quality and hemp seed oil infusion.
-Hemp seed oil conditions both hair + scalp and prevents the hair/scalp from drying out.
+Hemp seed oil conditions both hair and scalp and prevents the hair/scalp from drying out.

 For the more demanding types of hair, Prospectors fabricated the stronger ‘Iron ore’, also a gel-type formula but without the beneficial hemp oil.

-The latest addition to the P-line is ‘Coal mine’.
+Addition to the P-line is ‘Coal mine’.
 Coal mine is a matte water based clay for the more textured looks.
 All products are lab cooked.
 Prospectors offers much more, take a look at their website.